Tibetan Buddhist Society

 Path to Enlightenment

-Path to Enlightenment classes with Martin Horan at 4pm on Sundays.
+Path to Enlightenment classes with Martin Horan at 4pm on Sundays from 9 March.

 Comprising teaching and guided meditation, this series provides practical instruction on all the key Buddhist concepts and practices based on Geshe Loden’s authoritative text, Path to Enlightenment in Tibetan Buddhism.
 Engaging in the path to enlightenment is the only assured method for progressing from the initial stages of a beginner, through to the attitudes of refuge and renunciation, the mind of enlightenment, to the wisdom perceiving ultimate truth and finally Buddhahood.
 Path to enlightenment practice also is the key to achieving peacefulness and contentment and a strong mind able to cope with any kind of adversity.
 All welcome.
 More details...

-Vajrayogini classes at 7.30pm on Mondays with Michael Joseph.
+Vajrayogini classes at 7.30pm on Mondays with Michael Joseph from 10 March.

 For students who have received empowerment, these sessions comprise the practice of the Vajaryogini sadhana and tsog offering.

-Yamantaka classes at 7.30pm on Wednesdays with Jean D'Cruz.
+Yamantaka classes at 7.30pm on Wednesdays with Jean D'Cruz from 12 March.

 For students who have received empowerment, these sessions comprise the practice of the Yamantaka sadhana.